alexpasmantier/grip-grab/README.md

 ## Benchmarks
 **Warning**: _this is just a couple of comparisons on different sizes of codebases to get an idea of the big numbers but not in any way does this pretend to be a rigorous and scientific benchmarking exercise.
 The general idea it tries to convey is that while `rg` and `gg` should yield similar performances since they share the same core crates, `gg` still might be (marginally) faster circumstancially._

+_[The following discussion with ripgrep's author on HackerNews](https://news.ycombinator.com/item?id=41380065) might also provide more insights regarding this tool's performance._

 ### The `curl` codebase (approx. half a milion lines)